 To make sure you have a valid claim, keep this in mind:

 ► You must have had a doctor/healthcare provider-patient relationship established.

-► A doctor/healthcare provider was clearly negligent during treatment.
+► A doctor/healthcare provider must be clearly negligent during treatment.

-► The birth injuries were direct effects of negligence from the doctor/healthcare provider.
+► The birth injuries must be direct effects of negligence from the doctor/healthcare provider.

 – Inadequate and incompetent care before, during, and after delivery.

 – Putting mother and newborn in dangerous and critical conditions like failure to monitor fetal or maternal distress, for example.